eddyzhang2018/SQL/README.md

 # SQL

-Here I save my SQL code from Hackerrack and Leetcode.
+Here I save my SQL code from Hackerrack and Leetcode, I also save some people's code if they use different methods (their online user name, link are written in the reference line of the code)

 I also provide some information about SQL in the following sections.